Leealo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-added file 20 - Script will remove c and C added file 21 - Script will reverse input added file 22 - Script will sort all users and display home dir
+added file 20 - Script will remove c and C added file 21 - Script will reverse input added file 22 - Script will sort all users and display home dir added file 100 - Script will find all empty dir, files, subdir